wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

 Internet Protocol Security (IPsec) protects data transmitted over a VPN.
 HMAC (Hashed Message Authentication Code), used by TLS, includes a symmetric key to provie data integrity and data origin auth.

+TLS 1.3 server cert. is encrypted when sent to client, which hides the name of the server.

-In 2016, DROWN vulnerability (Decrypting RSA with Obsolete an d Weakened eNcryption) by taking advantage of backward compatibility to force insecure SSLv2 connection downgrade from TLS.
+In 2016, DROWN vulnerability (Decrypting RSA with Obsolete and Weakened eNcryption) by taking advantage of backward compatibility to force insecure SSLv2 connection downgrade from TLS.
 So disable obsolete protocol downgrading.

 Implementing an IPS is more expensive than implementing an IDS.
    * IPS (intrusion prevention system) is a network device that detects a network intrusion and prevents the network intrusion.